 Jeffrey Kahane, piano

 Mr. Kahane made his conducting debut at the Oregon Bach Festival in 1988.
-Since then, he has guest conducted many of the major U.S. orchestras, including the New York and Los Angeles philharmonics, The Philadelphia and Cleveland orchestras, Saint Paul Chamber Orchestra and the Chicago, Detroit, St. Louis, Baltimore, Indianapolis and New World symphonies, among others.
-Currently in his 19th season as Music Director of the Los Angeles Chamber Orchestra (LACO), Mr. Kahane concluded his tenure as Music Director of the Colorado Symphony in June 2010 and for ten seasons was Music Director of the Santa Rosa Symphony, where he is now Conductor Laureate.
+Since then, he has guest conducted many of the major U.S. orchestras including the New York and Los Angeles philharmonics, Philadelphia and Cleveland orchestras, Saint Paul Chamber Orchestra, and Chicago, Detroit, St. Louis, Baltimore, Indianapolis and New World symphonies, among others.
+In 2017 Mr. Kahane completed his 20th and final season as Music Director of the Los Angeles Chamber Orchestra (LACO), where he is now the orchestra’s Conductor Laureate.
+He also served as Music Director of the Colorado Symphony from 2005 through 2010, and for 10 seasons was Music Director of the Santa Rosa Symphony, where he is also now Conductor Laureate.
 He has received much recognition for his innovative programming and commitment to education and community involvement with all three orchestras and received ASCAP Awards for Adventurous Programming for his work in both Los Angeles and Denver.
-He is also the Artistic Director of the new Green Music Center Chamber Fest in Sonoma, California, which had its inaugural season in June 2015.

 A native of Los Angeles and a graduate of the San Francisco Conservatory of Music, Mr. Kahane's early piano studies were with Howard Weisel and Jakob Gimpel.
-First prize winner at the 1983 Rubinstein Competition and a finalist at the 1981 Van Cliburn Competition, he was also the recipient of a 1983 Avery Fisher Career Grant and the first Andrew Wolf Chamber Music Award in 1987.
+First-prize winner at the 1983 Rubinstein Competition and a finalist at the 1981 Van Cliburn Competition, he was also the recipient of a 1983 Avery Fisher Career Grant.
 An avid linguist who reads widely in a number of ancient and modern languages, Mr. Kahane received a master’s degree in classics from the University of Colorado at Boulder in 2011.
-Beginning in the fall of 2015 he is a Visiting Professor of Keyboard Studies at the University of Southern California Thornton School of Music.
+He is currently Professor of Keyboard Studies at the University of Southern California Thornton School of Music.

-Mr. Kahane resides in Santa Rosa with his wife Martha, a clinical psychologist in private practice.
-They have two children—Gabriel, a composer, pianist and singer/songwriter and Annie, a dancer and poet.
+Mr. Kahane resides in Los Angeles with his wife, Martha, a clinical psychologist in private practice.
+They have two children: Gabriel, a composer, pianist and singer/songwriter, and Annie, a dancer and poet.